Former Adult Star Sunny Leone Says U.S. Elected Donald Trump For A Reason

 “The good,bad,&the ugly [sic]!” she tweeted.
 “The American people have decided!They both fought but it’s @realDonaldTrump who is the one that will change history.
 This is moment no one will ever forget @HillaryClinton vs @realDonaldTrump and trump the underdog kills it at the polls great job to both!”

 Earlier this month, Sunny Leone was announced as the most-searched-for adult star by Indians, even though she quit the industry a long time ago.
 Pornhub’s annual insights for the year 2016 revealed that Indians are still the biggest supporters of the adult entertainment site.
-However, India slipped down to No. 3 (as the country who watches the most porn) to Canada and their average time spent on the site dropped by 1 minute 10 seconds (8:20).
+However, India slipped down to No. 3 (as the country who watches the most adult content) to Canada and their average time spent on the site dropped by one minute and 10 seconds (8:20).

-Sunny Leone is still the most watched adult star on the site even though she quite the industry a few years ago, and has since become a successful Bollywood actress.
-She will star in a series of movies including Shah Rukh Kahn’s Raees.
+Sunny Leone is still the most watched adult star on the site even though she quit the industry a few years ago and has since become a successful Bollywood actress.
+She will star in a series of movies, including Shah Rukh Kahn’s Raees.
 She has also become a social media icon in her own right.
 In her interview with BT, she talked about the importance of social media and how it has helped her becoming an established actress in the industry.

 “Every star should be active on all platforms as much as possible,” Leone stated.
 “Sonam Kapoor is amazing with fashion and clothes and I like the way she uses social media.
 I am a product of social media; I was able to build my brand and career because of it.
 I believe that artistes coming in the industry should use it to build their fan base.”

-Sunny was also asked about Pornhub ranking India as the fourth largest consumer of adult entertainment even with the hypocrisy surrounding the form of entertainment in the country.
+Sunny was also asked about Pornhub ranking India as the fourth-largest consumer of adult entertainment even with the hypocrisy surrounding the form of entertainment in the country.

 “Adult material is a very personal thing and to each his own,” she simply stated.
 “Having said that, facts are facts; you can’t escape them.”